luo3300612/grid_sample1d/README.md

     return z
 ```

-It is recommended to test on your PC because I only test it on CUDA 10.1 GTX 1080Ti
+It is recommended to test on your computer because I only test it on CUDA 10.1 GTX 1080Ti

 ```bash
 python test/acc_benchmark.py